-Evan Mills a member of the international body of scientists known as the Intergovernmental Panel on Climate Change (IPCC), which collectively shared in the Nobel Peace Prize for 2007 with former U.S. Vice President Albert Arnold (Al) Gore Jr. "for their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change."
+He is a member of the international body of scientists known as the Intergovernmental Panel on Climate Change (IPCC), which collectively shared in the Nobel Peace Prize for 2007 with former U.S. Vice President Albert Arnold (Al) Gore Jr. "for their efforts to build up and disseminate greater knowledge about man-made climate change, and to lay the foundations for the measures that are needed to counteract such change."

-Dr. Mills has worked as an energy and environmental systems analyst since the early 1980s—ranging from a local to global scale.
+He has worked as an energy and environmental systems analyst since the early 1980s—ranging from a local to global scale.
 He received his Masters of Science degree from the Energy and Resources Group at the University of California at Berkeley and his Ph.D. from the Department of Environmental and Energy Systems Studies at the University of Lund in Sweden.
-In Sweden, Dr. Mills worked for several years with the Swedish State Power Board and the Swedish National Board for Industrial and Technical Development on energy planning projects.
+In Sweden, he worked for several years with the Swedish State Power Board and the Swedish National Board for Industrial and Technical Development on energy planning projects.

-Dr. Mills has published over 200 technical articles and reports and has contributed to ten books, including Global Climate Change Impacts in the United States, a definitive US government report published in 2009.
+He has published over 300 technical articles and reports and has contributed to ten books, including Global Climate Change Impacts in the United States, a definitive US government report published in 2009.
 He frequently writes for popular and trade publications, and has contributed to Forbes, The Los Angeles Times, Technology Review, and The Washington Post.
 His work has been reported in publications including The Boston Globe, Business Week, CBS Radio, CNN, Discover Magazine, The Economist, Financial Times, The Huffington Post, The International Herald Tribune, Mother Jones, National Public Radio, Nature, Newsweek, The New Yorker, Popular Science, Scientific American, Slate, the Wall Street Journal, and Wired.